soltysh/talks/2016/flock/scenario.md

         --insecure-registry 172.30.0.0/16
 ```

+But the provided vagrant box has already this handled for you.

 # OpenShift

-You can access your cluster either using the downloaded CLI or through web console.
+You can access your cluster either using the downloaded CLI or through the web
+console.
 The former usually is in the following form:

 ```
 oc <verb> <resource>